 If cat returns an onion address, your IRC server is now available over Tor!

 Now that your server is connected to Tor, it's available for anyone with the address to connect to it.
-As such, in order to test our server connectivity, it's best to do it from a different device than the one on which the server is running.
+As such, to test our server connectivity, it's best to do it from a different device than the one on which the server is running.
 If you've installed your server on a VPS or virtual machine, just switch back to using the device you configured it with.

-After launching HexChat, set your preferred nickname choices, and then select "Add" in the networks section.
+Set your preferred nickname choices, and then select "Add" in the networks section.

 Assign a name to your new network, and then right-click on it and hit "Edit."